labgrid-project/labgrid/doc/configuration.rst

   - None (yet)

 Arguments:
-  - image (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target
+  - script (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the script to execute for writing of the flashable device
   - args (list): optional, list of arguments for flash script execution

 The FlashScriptDriver allows running arbitrary programs to flash a device.